 Sunlight has a number of spokespeople on staff who are subject matter experts in their field of work.
 Our experts can provide you with critical insight into the changing regulations and cutting-edge technologies that are transforming our government and the way that the public interacts with their elected officials.
 Contact the Communications team (at right) to arrange an interview or speaking opportunity.

-John Wonderlich is the policy director for the Sunlight Foundation and one of the nation’s foremost advocates for open government.
-John spearheads Sunlight’s goal of changing the government by opening up key data sources and information to make government more accountable to citizens.
-He is one of the foremost authorities on transparency policy, from legislation and accountability in Congress to ethics and information policy in the executive branch.
+John Wonderlich is one of the nation’s foremost advocates for open government.
+John spearheads Sunlight’s goal of improving government by opening up key data sources and information to make government more accountable to citizens.
+He is an authority on transparency policy, from legislation and accountability in Congress to ethics and information policy in the executive branch.
 John has spoken internationally on technology and transparency and has testified before the Senate Homeland Security and Government Affairs Committee and the House Energy and Commerce Committee.
 He has appeared on NPR, Fox News and C-SPAN, and his expertise has been cited by The New York Times, The Washington Post and other media outlets.